 Another nice feature of this hospital strength breast pump is the adjustable suction level, which gives you control over the suction and rate of milk flow.

-This pump is perfect if you’re constantly on the move, and express your milk on a daily basis to help increase your milk supply.
+This pump is perfect if you’re constantly on the move, and express your milk on a daily basis to help increase your low breast milk supply.

 - Stimulates milk expression